Leak gives details on over 30,000 Credit Suisse bank clients

 As for accounts that remain active, the bank said it is “comfortable that appropriate due diligence, reviews and other control related steps were taken in line with our current framework.”
 The bank also said the law prevents it from commenting on “potential client relationships.”

-Switzerland has sought in recent years to shed its image as a haven for tax evasion, money laundering and the embezzlement of government funds, practices that have been carried out through the misuse of its banking secrecy policies.
+Switzerland has sought in recent years to shed its image as a haven for tax evasion, money laundering and the embezzlement of government funds, practices carried out through the misuse of its banking secrecy policies.
 But those laws still draw criticism.

 The Sueddeutsche Zeitung published an excerpt from a statement by the source of the leak.